VINCENT2135/Sinatra_Project_Articles/README.md

 TODO,
 Create migrations.
-Create models with relationships
+Create models with relationships.
-Plan out routes for controller following restful conventions and map to CRUD actions Build controller actions for main model with all CRUD functionality and build corresponding forms Add user authentication
+Plan out routes for controller following restful conventions and map to CRUD actions.
+Build controller actions for main model with all CRUD functionality and build corresponding forms.
+Add user authentication.
-Add user authorization
+Add user authorization.
-Build navigation
+Build navigation.
-Add validations to input fields and error handling
+Add validations to input fields and error handling.
-Add index view for ingredients and display names and images X create a new form to add an ingredient to the db Add page for users to see all recipes they created
+Add index view for ingredients and display names and images X create a new form to add an ingredient to the db.
+Add page for users to see all recipes they created.
-Add page for users to see all ingredients required for their recipes Requirements
+Add page for users to see all ingredients required for their recipes.
+Requirements.
 Build an MVC Sinatra application.
 Use ActiveRecord with Sinatra.
 Use multiple models.